myurpvn/conways_game_of_life/README.md

-# Welcome to Conway's Game of Life in Python
+# Conway's Game of Life in Python

 A python implementation of the interesting Conway's Game of Life